schmidward/budget/DevelopmentLog.md

 ---

+### 04/19/2023 - Gaps in Development time

+It's been challenging to carve out time to work on this project consistently, but I'm trying to find more time in my schedule to work on it.
+Things are shifting around in April and May that make consistency difficult.

+In terms of the development side, I am working a lot on the account view and controller.
+The biggest challenge is figuring out how to write the logic properly to handle an EDIT request.
+I'm guessing I'll need to use a @PathVariable or @RequestParam but I'm not sure how to implement yet and haven't found similar examples of what I'm trying to do via google searches yet.

+---

 ### 04/01/2023 - Jumping to a persistent database

 I have certainly committed some development malpractice by jumping ahead to the database portion of this project.
 I